Iron Chef

 Iron Chef (料理の鉄人, Ryōri no Tetsujin) is a Japanese television cooking show produced by Fuji Television.
-The series, which premiered on October 10, 1993, was a stylized cook-off featuring guest chefs challenging one of the show's resident "Iron Chefs" in a timed cooking battle built around a specific theme ingredient.
-The series ended on September 24, 1999, although four occasional specials were produced from January 5, 2000 to January 2, 2002.
+The series, which premiered on October 10, 1993, is a stylized cook-off featuring guest chefs challenging one of the show's resident "Iron Chefs" in a timed cooking battle built around a specific theme ingredient.
+The series ended on September 24, 1999, although four occasional specials were produced from January 5, 2000, to January 2, 2002.
 The series aired 309 episodes.
-Repeats are regularly aired on the Food Network in Canada, the Cooking Channel in the United States, and on Special Broadcasting Service in Australia.
-There are 5 spinoffs, the latest being Iron Chef: Quest for an Iron Legend.
+Repeats are regularly aired on the Food Network in Canada, the Cooking Channel in the United States until Asian-American specialty television channel ChimeTV took over reruns in 2022, and on Special Broadcasting Service in Australia; in the United States, it is streamed by Peacock TV and Pluto TV.
+There are 5 spinoffs, with the latest being Iron Chef: Quest for an Iron Legend.